The Demand Project’s Residential Home For Underage Girls 11-17

 Rescued from Human Trafficking (HT), Online Enticement,

 Child Sexual Abuse Material (CSAM), and Commercial Sexual Exploitation of Children (CSEC)

-Through generous donations, countless volunteer hours, and the support of community and political leaders, The Demand Project operates one of the largest residential campus in the United States for females between 11-17 years old that have been victims of human trafficking or sexual exploitation.
+Thanks to generous donations, tireless volunteer efforts, and unwavering support from community and political leaders, The Demand Project proudly operates one of the largest residential campuses in the United States for girls aged 11-17 who have survived human trafficking or commercial sexual exploitation.

 Mount Arukah is The Demand Project’s residential campus for girls ages 11-17 surviving human trafficking or commercial sexual exploitation.